 One of the first steps toward obtaining compensation is filing an insurance claim.
 An insurance claim seeks benefits from the insurance provider of the at-fault party, in most cases.
 Unfortunately, insurance companies do not always handle claims in good faith.
 The insurer involved in your case may try to take advantage of you as a claimant.
 Protect yourself from saying or doing the wrong thing during an insurance claim in Scottsdale with five basic tips:

 The first offer from an insurer is often much lower than the actual value of the claim.
-Rather than settling for a lowball amount, hire an attorney to help you negotiate aggressively for a better outcome.
+Rather than settling for a lowball amount, hire an attorney for legal advice and to help you negotiate aggressively for a better outcome.
 An insurance carrier will take you more seriously when you hire a lawyer to do your negotiating for you.
 A lawyer will provide confidence and peace of mind regarding your case so you can focus on recovering.

 Broken bones, spinal cord injuries, brain injuries, lacerations, scarring, disfigurement, muscle strains, whiplash, and internal injuries are examples of injuries our lawyers in Scottsdale can handle.
 We are adept at navigating catastrophic injury and wrongful death claims.
 We know what it takes to obtain the best results for serious losses.
 Use our offer of a free case review 24/7 to discuss whether we are the right law firm for your specific case.